 The confederation of Jbel Sheshar, composed of Shawi populations, includes the douars Taberga, Aliennas, Oulja-Sheshar and Khanga Sidi Naji.

 The Jbel Sheshar confederation made its submission to General Bedeau in 1845.
-Its leader, Si Mohamed Tayeb bin Nacer bin Sidi Naji, marabout of Khanga Sidi Naji, who at that time had religious influence and political authority, dissuaded his fellow believers from resistance.
+Its leader, Si Muhammad Tayeb bin Naser bin Sidi Naji, marabout of Khanga Sidi Naji, who at that time had religious influence and political authority, dissuaded his fellow believers from resistance.
 However, at the time of the siege of Zaatcha in 1849, a marabout of the Khiran zawiya (Aliennas) Si Abdelhafid preached jihad instead and appealed to the khouans of the Rahmaniyya order of which he was the moqaddem.

-He gathered four to five thousand Shawis from the Jbel Sheshar confederation including those of Beni Bu Sliman and Ahmar Khaddou and walked to Biskra.
+He gathered four to five thousand Shawis from the Jbel Sheshar confederation including those of Banu Bu Sliman and Ahmar Khaddou and walked to Biskra.
 Beaten in Seriana at Wadi El Abiod by the commander Saint Germain, Si Abdelhafid fled to Tunisia.

 In 1850, the General Saint Arnaud traversed the confederation.
-His army went through the center of Khenshela and Babar, to Djellal and Khiran, to Oulja and Khanga Sidi Naji.
+His army went through the center of Khenshela and Babar, to Djellal and Khiran, then to Oulja and Khanga Sidi Naji.

-On June 1, 1850, in Oulja, two soldiers were murdered at night.
+On June 1, 1850, in Oulja, two soldiers were murdered during the night.
 The General gave the Shawis of the fraction twenty-four hours to deliver the guilty culprits.
 Instead of obeying, they attempted to escape.
 The troops hurried after them.
 Twenty-five fugitives were seized and shot on the field, harvests were burned down and the village of Oulja destroyed.
 This calmed all attempts at insubordination, and the French authority was henceforth well enough seated in the Jbel Sheshar confederation, able to police them.